getpatchwork/patchwork/docs/upgrading.md

 Once such duplication occurs, rely on the Django migrations only and continue to do so going forward.

-### Upgrading a "diverged" patchwork instance
+### Upgrading a "diverged" Patchwork instance

 This type of upgrade is a little trickier.
 There are two options you can take:

-1. Bring your patchwork instance back in sync with upstream
+1. Bring your Patchwork instance back in sync with upstream
 2. Provide your own migrations

 The former option is particularly suitable if you decide to upstream your